-Find out more about the British Academy Scotland New Talent Awards in 2014.
+Find out more about the BAFTA Scotland New Talent Awards in 2014.

 It has been wonderful to encourage and applaud emerging talent tonight.
 Congratulations to all of our very worthy winners